dwyl/hits/README.md

 ## Why?

-We have a _few_ projects on GitHub ... but _sadly_, we ~~have~~ _had_ no idea how many people are looking at the repos <br />
+We have a _few_ projects on GitHub ... <br />
-unless they star/watch them;
+_Sadly_, we ~~have~~ _had_ no idea how many people are _reading/using_ the projects unless people star/watch them;
-GitHub does not share any stats with people using their site.
+GitHub does not share any stats so we .

-We would like to *know* the popularity of each of our repos to know where we need to be investing our time.
+We want to *know* the popularity of each of our repos to know what people are finding _useful_ and help us decide where we need to be investing our time.

 ## What?